-- SURFEXCORIVER.
+- SURFEXCDRIVER.
 This is the first call to the SURF library to prepare all the necessary parameters for exchange with the surface.
 The tiled surface fluxes and tiled skin temperatures are cycled from time step to time step (fluxes are needed for the first guess of stability parameters), but are not available at the start of the forecast.
 For the first time step, neutral transfer coefficients are used to estimate momentum fluxes, the tiled skin temperatures are set equal to the grid box averaged skin temperature from the initial condition, and the sensible and latent heat fluxes needed as a first guess for the Obukhov length computation are set to zero.
 SURFEXCDRIVER calls a number of subroutines from the SURF library. - VUPDZ0.
-This routine computes roughness lengths for momentum, heat and moisture over ocean surfaces according to (3.26).
+This routine computes roughness lengths for momentum, heat and moisture over ocean surfaces according to (3.28).
 It also computes surface buoyancy flux and Obukhov length from the fluxes of the previous time level. - VSURF.
 This routine prepares the surface boundary conditions for temperature and humidity and is called for every tile.
 The following quantities are computed: the surface specific humidity at saturation, the derivative of the saturation humidity curve at the surface, surface dry static energy, and vegetation stomatal resistances (see Chapter 8). - VEXCS.
 This routine determines the transfer coefficients between the surface and the lowest model level with the thermal stability expressed as function of the Obukhov length.
 It is called for every tile.
 The implicit relation between z/\mathcal{L} and the Richardson number Ri{bulk} is solved iteratively (using the Newton method with the derivative approximated in finite differences).
-Pre-computed tables defined in subroutine SUVDFS are used to obtain the first guess in stable conditions (Ri > 0) at the first time step.
-Transfer coefficients are multiplied by a constant factor $\alpha \rho g \frac{\Delta t}{\Delta z}$. - VEVAP.
-This routine computes for each tile the equivalent evapo-transpiration efficiency and the corresponding parameters a_n and a{surf} defined by the land surface scheme (see chapter 8).
+Pre-computed tables defined in subroutine SUVDFS are used to obtain the first guess in stable conditions (Ri>0) at the first time step.
+Transfer coefficients are multiplied by a constant factor $\alpha\rho g\frac{\Delta t}{\Delta z}$. - VEVAP.
+This routine computes for each tile the equivalent evapo-transpiration efficiency and the corresponding parameters a_n and $a{\rm surf}$ defined by the land surface scheme (see chapter 8).
 Dry static energy at the surface at time level t is estimated as well. - VSFLX.
-This routine computes surface fluxes for each tile (heat flux, evaporation, momentum flux and virtual heat flux) at time t for later use in similarity functions and for the estimation of the diagnostic boundary layer depth. - CLOUDVAR.
-This routine calculates the variance of total water from the humidity and cloud water using a symmetrical beta distribution.
-This value of total water variance is used as input value for the vertical turbulent transport. - COVER.
-This routine diagnoses cloud fraction, water vapor, cloud liquid water and cloud ice from total water, total water variance and temperature.
-This first call diagnoses input reference values of cloud parameters. - VDFDPBL.
+This routine computes surface fluxes for each tile (heat flux, evaporation, momentum flux and virtual heat flux) at time t for later use in similarity functions and for the estimation of the diagnostic boundary layer depth. - VDFDPBL.
 This routine diagnoses the boundary layer height for time level t.
-This boundary layer height is for post-processing only and is not used by the parametrization.
+This boundary layer height is for post-processing only and is not used by the parametrization. - VDFHGHTN.
+This routine calls an entraining plume model to determine updraught properties, cloud base and cloud top and computes convective boundary layer height and convective mass flux. - CUININ.
+Initializes environmental half levels. - CUBASEN.
+Computes parcel ascent and updraught properties. - VDFEXCU.
+This routine determines the turbulent diffusion coefficients between the model levels above the surface layer. - VDFTODC.
+This routine computes coefficients for turbulent orographic form drag. - VDFDIFM.
+This routine solves the diffusion equation for momentum, by Gaussian elimination of the tridiagonal matrices.